-This savory quick and easy cheese pie recipe is an awesome meal that can be served any time of the day.
+This savory quick and easy cheese pie is an awesome meal that can be served any time of the day.
 Very versatile, the recipe can be made with most cheeses out there, from feta to mozzarella to goat cheese.

 I make this recipe quite often for breakfast, especially over the weekends, but I love it as an appetizer when we entertain.
 Slice it like a pizza and let your guests help themselves.